-The winery is located just minutes off the main busy “wine strip” of Highway 29 in the heart of Rutherford, a part of the valley sometimes described as the 50 yard line of the Napa Valley due to its central location.
+The winery is located just minutes off the main busy “wine strip” of Highway 29 in the heart of Rutherford, a part of the valley sometimes described as the 50-yard line of the Napa Valley due to its central location.
 Their location makes it very easy to find yet at the same time seems as if you have landed in the middle of an oasis away from all the traffic and hustle and bustle of Highway 29.
 It is quiet here among the beautifully landscaped gardens with bucolic views overlooking the pond.
 The wine tasting room adjoins the barrel room and is located across a courtyard from the main residence (formerly where the Sullivan’s lived, it is now used for private events).
-The home and winery was designed by John Marsh Davis – known for his ‘organic’ style of architecture including Joseph Phelps Winery and Rutherford Hill Vineyards.
+The home and winery were designed by John Marsh Davis – known for his ‘organic’ style of architecture including Joseph Phelps Winery and Rutherford Hill Vineyards.

-The 2016 Rutherford Sauvignon Blanc (100% varietal) shows tropical aromas on the bouquet with more subtle notes of citrus.
+The 2016 Sullivan Rutherford Sauvignon Blanc (100% varietal) shows tropical aromas on the bouquet with more subtle notes of citrus.
 On the palate displays flavors of lemon-lime, with notes of mineralities.
 Crisp but not overly zesty, this wine is very well balanced on the palate between ripeness and acidity.
 It shows a clean finish with fruit that lingers for some time.

 The 2014 Sullivan Estate Cabernet Sauvignon shows a bouquet of great depth with notes of blackberry, dust, cedar box and cigar smoke.
 Keeps evolving wonderfully in the glass as it opens.
 A lovely entry that is immediately supple on the palate – layered in flavor but delicate in structure – finishes smoothly with polished slightly chalky tannins.

 Legend has it that the borders of Rancho Caymus and Rancho Carne Humana (two of a number of early Ranchos located in the Napa Valley) were formed after a horse walking north from Napa and a horse walking south from the town of Calistoga met about half way between the two locations.
-In any case, the name of this wine, Coeur de Vigne means “heart of the vine” in French referencing their geographical center point in the Napa Valley.
+In any case, the name of this wine, Coeur de Vigne means “heart of the vine” in French referencing their geographical center point in Napa Valley.
 This wine is always a Bordeaux style blend.
 The 2014 Sullivan “Coeur de Vigne” Red Wine Blend shows lively and youthful fruit-driven aromatics with notes of dark chocolate.
 Somewhat savory or meaty on the palate, shows excellent acidity and slightly chalky tannins that linger for quite some time.
 This is a very balanced wine.

-This wine is named after the winery founder Jim O’Neil Sullivan, and the artist that created the image for the label – look closely at the label, you will see a woman’s face somewhat hidden at first glance.
+This wine is named after the winery founder Jim O’Neil Sullivan, and the artist that created the image for the label; look closely at the label, you will see a woman’s face somewhat hidden at first glance.

 The vast majority of their wines are sold directly through the tasting room or their wine clubs.
 A tasting is always relaxed, down to earth, private and geared to your wine interests.
 All visits are by appointment.

-For more information, visit: www.sullivanwine.com
+For more information and to join their membership list, visit: www.sullivanwine.com